damonhook/warcry-statshammer/README.md

 - Dark Theme
 - Persisitent data between refreshes
 - And more
-    - Keep an eye on the [Github Releases](https://www.github.com/damonhook/warcry-statshammer), or the [SubReddit]([https://](https://www.reddit.com/r/WarcryStatshammer) to get notified of new additions
+    - Keep an eye on the [Github Releases](https://www.github.com/damonhook/warcry-statshammer), or the [SubReddit](https://www.reddit.com/r/WarcryStatshammer) to get notified of new additions

 ## Roadmap Features

+- Choose from a preset list of fighters
 - Export PDF
+- Google Drive integration
   - Save / Load Fighters
-- Choose from a preset list of fighters

 ## Related Projects